Summer Reading

 Honors English I

-Honors English I 2024-2025 Summer Reading
+Honors English I 2025 Summer Reading

-Text Needed – A Thousand Ships by Natalie Haynes
+Text needed: A Thousand Ships by Natalie Haynes

-ISBN: 9780063078215
+ISBN: 9780063065406

-As you read, create a brief character summary (2-3 sentences) for the following characters:
+Assignment: As you read A Thousand Ships, create a brief character summary (2-3 sentences) for the following characters.
+You may type this or write this by hand.

 - Odysseus